adamBacso/hive/content/antinode.md

  - oscillaiton
 created: 2023.01.18 13:31
 created_by: Ádám
-status: empty
+status: done
 ---
-> summary:: on the peak of a standing wave
+>on the peak of a standing wave

 the place where [[standing waves]] experience the highest amplitude of oscillations